callstackincubator/rock/website/src/docs/cli.md

 ### `rnef sign:android` Options

-The `sign:android` command signs your Android app with a keystore, producing a signed APK file ready for distribution.
+The `sign:android <binaryPath>` command signs your Android app with a keystore, producing a signed APK file ready for distribution.
 It allows for replacing the JS bundle with a new version.

 | Argument     | Description          |
 | :----------- | :------------------- |